English at Hever

 Students in Early Years and KS1 begin their learning to read journey with daily phonics, this follows the Ann Smalberger approach.
 Children are assessed regularly, throughout the year to ensure that they are making progress.

 Students learn to read through daily phonics until the end of year 1.
 Further phonics will continue in year 2, when deemed necessary.
-Adults are invited into school to hear readers individually and children take part in the Buster Book Club (a Kent-wide scheme) which offers incentives and rewards for home reading.

 Students are also encouraged to read from a wide range of texts: fiction, non-fiction and poetry from library visits and high quality attractive books in classrooms.